 11 Plumbing Safety Tips from the Pros

 Every job comes with hazards so we take the appropriate precautions and wear the appropriate PPE.
-Many safety precautions are the same across industries and trades because the same body parts are at risk no matter what the job entails.
-But each job has hazards that are more common than others, so it’s wise to review safety protocol often.
-We take for granted the incredible luxury of clean water running into and waste water running out of our buildings.
-When there’s a problem, plumbers face several dangers during the repair.
-We’ve written about electrical wiring safety, general jobsite safety, and now here are 11 plumbing safety tips from the Pros.
+Many safety precautions are the same across industries and trades because the risks are similar.
+We take for granted the luxury of clean water running into and our buildings and wastewater running out.
+When problems come, however, plumbers can face several dangers during the repair.
+We’ve written about electrical wiring safety, general jobsite safety.
+Now, we bring you 11 plumbing safety tips from the Pros.

 Personal Plumbing Safety Tips